Lighting and Rendering

 3. Ensure the video accurately showcases your skills and creativity in animation and rendering using Maya.

-What can you do after?
+What should you do after?

 1. Reflect on the effectiveness of your camera angles and movements in conveying the narrative or emotion of your animated scene.